Nora Santos fears a show-and tell assignment her cold and uncaring teacher insists she do.

 by Brian Kies

 Nora leaned back against the corridor wall and watched her classmates shuffle out of their fourth-grade room.
 Her fingertips tapped the beige bricks behind her.
-The hallway, empty and quiet minutes before, now buzzed with chattering students walking in both directions.
-“Why you waitin' there?” asked a classmate passing by.
-Nora did not answer.
-Certain that only her teacher remained, she took a deep breath, exhaled, and tiptoed through the open door.
+The hallway, only minutes earlier empty and quiet, now buzzed with chattering students who walked in both directions.
+“Why you waitin' there?” a classmate asked passing by.
+She did not answer.
+Certain that only her teacher remained, Nora took a deep breath, exhaled, and tiptoed through the open door.

 Beyond the square of classroom desks, Mrs. Finn was engrossed in marking papers and had not heard Nora enter.
 The nine-year-old remained by the doorway and fiddled with her long brown hair.
 She had an unusual request to make but now was unsure whether to interrupt.
 When she turned to wait out in the hallway Mrs. Finn said, “Nora?”